cyborg-dynamics-engineering/win-can-utils/README.md

 ```
 NOTE: A CAN server instance **must** be open for the target port.

-## slcan firmware installation
+## canable firmware installation
-SH-C30A and SH-C31A may not ship with slcan firmware.
-The stock CANable slcan firmware can be installed using the online canable updater tool: https://canable.io/updater/.
+canable devices may not ship with the desired firmware.
+The stock CANable firmware can be installed using the online canable updater tool: https://canable.io/updater/.
+Candlelight is **preferred** as it supports higher data throughput than slcan.
-* SH-C30A requires CANable v1.0 'slcan' firmware: https://canable.io/updater/canable1.html.
-* SH-C31A requires CANable v2.0 'slcan with FD support' firmware: https://canable.io/updater/canable2.html

 To flash the device, perform the following steps:
 1. Unplug the adapter from your computer.